tunapanda/swagmap/BACKLOG.md

 * Add the function `setXApiEndpoint(url, username, password)` to the model.
 This function should create an instance of TinCanJS.
 Add the function `getTinCan` to retreive this instance.

-* Create the function `updateCompletion` to SwagItemModel.
+* Add the function `updateCompletion` to SwagItemModel.
 This function should make an xAPI call and update its completion state depending on the result.
 It should dispatch an "update" event when it is done.

-* Create the function `updateCompletion` to SwagMapModel.
+* Add the function `updateCompletion` to SwagMapModel.
 This function should call `updateCompletion` on all the SwagItemModel:s for the SwagMapModel.

 * Add a label to the swagifacts.